 - Collective Code Ownership

-The development team has a collective code ownership.
+The development team has collective code ownership.
 Each team member can change or refactor any part of the code.
 It ensures that no one developer becomes a bottleneck for changes and it allows programmers to reuse any functionality that might be required by multiple user stories.

 Extreme Programming is obsessed with feedback, and in software development, good feedback requires good testing.
 Top XP teams practice “test-driven development”.

 Test in XP comes in two types: unit tests and customer tests.
 The coding phase begins by creating test first units for each feature to be developed.
 The developed feature should pass all the test units to be considered as completed.
 This is called unit testing.
 Unit Tests are automated tests written by the developers to test functionality as they write it.
 Acceptance Tests or customer tests are specified by the customer to test that the overall system is functioning as planned.
 Automated testing results in much better overall quality.
-Basically before programmers add a feature, they write a test for it.
+Basically, before programmers add a feature, they write a test for it.

 - Unit Testing

-Like we discussed, unit tests are automated tests written by the developers during the coding phase to test features as they are developed.
+As we discussed, unit tests are automated tests written by the developers during the coding phase to test features as they are developed.
 Unit tests are very important as it can save a large amount of effort.